lammps/lammps/doc/src/fix_numdiff.rst

 .. note::

    The cost of each energy evaluation is essentially the cost of an MD timestep.
-This invoking this fix once has a cost of 2N timesteps, where N is the total number of atoms in the system (assuming all atoms are included in the group).
+Thus invoking this fix for a 3d system once has a cost of 6N timesteps, where N is the total number of atoms in the system (assuming all atoms are included in the group).
 So this fix can be very expensive to use for large systems.

 ----------